 Yesterday after court I get a phone call from some woman I've never heard of.
 She proceeds to tell me M was at her house Saturday night (when he went AWOL), no adults were home, and is told by her son that M (who she had never met before) threw her dog into a wall, broke it's leg and the bill is $500.
 She is wanting compensation.
 She says M is denying it.
 He also was with 2 maybe 3 other boys who I have not met but are bad--into drinking, drugs, fights, gone all night etc. (Don't know them so don't know the home situation).
 I won't get to see M until Monday, and frankly don't believe a word he says anymore even if I do ask him about it.
 I have my attorney friend looking into this from a legal standpoint.
 (Heresay and not 100% sure of the facts etc. do we pay or wait for a police report, etc.) as $500 on top of everything else is almost too hard to take, but if he's guilty of course we would pay.

 Mark, what do we do now that he's gone?
 Yes, we are finally relaxed and safe in our home.
 We will go see him on visiting days.
 What do we say?
 Do we keep it casual, or ask about his school and sessions and how things are in juve?
 What if he does not want to see us?
-What do you do/get him for Christmas?
 What do we tell the relatives (who we really don't wish to share all the details with)?

 This is a totally new situation for us and our family as no one in our family or close friends have had this difficulty.
 Thanks, J.